What Is Criminology?

 "Ten Guilty Men" is a University of Pennsylvania Law Review article that examines the complications of the proverbial quote from the crime philosopher Blackstone, "Better that 10 guilty persons escape than that one innocent suffer."

 Located in the UK, The Sherlock Homes Museum at 221 B Baker Street is a fascinating site of early criminological effort.
 This link provides an actual Baker Street webcam live, an online tour, and membership to a related society of sleuths.

-CSI Named Most-Watched TV Show in 2010
+"CSI" Named Most-Watched TV Show in the 2010s

 The CBS television show CSI: Crime Scene Investigation beat House, MD when it amassed over 73.8 million viewers globally.
 This was reported by the Monte-Carlo Television Festival in June 2010.

-The total group of CSI shows dominated most years of the International TV Audience Awards for 5 years.CSI: Miami was the first show honored as the most-watched drama internationally (2006) CSI: Crime Scene Investigation won 2007, 2008, and 2010.
+The total group of CSI shows dominated most years of the International TV Audience Awards for five years.CSI: Miami was the first show honored as the most-watched drama internationally (2006) CSI: Crime Scene Investigation won in 2007, 2008, and 2010.
 House, MD, which also often portrays crime investigation and always uses CSI-like diagnosis methods, won in 2009.

-All of these shows are drawing additional students to the fields of criminology, forensics, and forensic medicine; just as Star Trek® drew people into the US Space Program.
+All of these shows are drawing additional students to the fields of criminology, forensics, and forensic medicine, just as Star Trek drew people into the U.S. space program.

 Earle Stanley Gardner and Dr. Simon Dinitz, two real heroes of criminology, would be pleased.